 All of which means very little except that many of those involved in the two versions of the character had been professional colleagues in both the pulp field and at DC Comics for some time.
 Combine this with the notion that Jack Schiff was the working editor of both Batman and Detective Comics throughout this period, and the idea that the Martian Manhunter idea was recycled, refined, and revived for J'onn J'onzz is little surprise.

 J'onn J'onzz is obviously the more famous and important Martian Manhunter, but he might not have happened at all — or at least in the same way — without that one-off story of Roh Kar in Batman #78.
-There's a copy of the first Martian Manhunter's first appearance in Batman #78 CGC 5.5 Off-white pages up for auction in today's session of the 2021 March 21-22 Sunday & Monday Comics, Animation & Art Weekly Online Auction #122112 from Heritage Auctions.
+There's a copy of the first Martian Manhunter's first appearance in Batman #78 CGC 6.0 up for auction in this week's 2021 May 16-17 Sunday & Monday Comics, Animation & Art Weekly Online Auction #122120 from Heritage Auctions.